How to Make Your Home Locks Tamper-Resistant

-This is the flat metal piece attached to the door frame where the bolt slots into.
+This is the flat metal piece attached to the door frame that the bolt slots into.
 This should be made of heavy-duty steel or brass and should ideally be held in place with screws that are at least three inches long.

 This is the part of the lock where the key goes in.
 This should be made of solid forged brass.
 Avoid locks with brass-plated zinc, as this is softer and easier to compromise.
-It is wise to choose a lock that recesses into the door, as this prevents a potential burglar from simply shearing it off.
+It's wise to choose a lock that recesses into the door, as this prevents a potential burglar from simply shearing it off.

 Sliding doors are a common watch-out for burglars since they often have a simple latch lock that can be easily defeated.
 To ensure greater safety, add an auxiliary lock that attaches to the door frame.
 On sliding doors, these commonly lock vertically on the top or bottom of the frame, rather than at the side.

 Double-checking your locks will provide a degree of peace of mind, but knowing that your home insurance is there for you is a whole other level of comfort.
 With Liberty Insurance, we offer two types of cover for our home policies; buildings insurance and contents insurance, which you can buy separately or as a package.
 Each cover offers a number of benefits to protect you, should the worst happen.